 We’re all familiar with chatbots, which are commonplace within the banking industry to answer customer enquiries and collect information.

-The HSBC report goes as far as to say that people in these roles will be responsible for “building natural, low-friction interfaces that go beyond solving immediate challenges to surprise and delight customers requires a mixture of creative, linguistic, and anthropological skills.”
+People in these roles will be responsible for building natural, low-friction, conversational interfaces which solve immediate challenges.
+Additionally, they will surprise and delight customers using a mixture of creative, linguistic, and anthropological skills.

 Partnership Gateway Enabler

 Banking organisations are increasingly working in closer proximity with other partners, such as global technology companies and Fintechs.
 A Partnership Gateway Enabler will monitor and maintain these crucial relationships.

 Digital Process Engineer

 Will the Rise of AI Make Digital Roles in Banking Redundant?

-According to Josh Bottomley, the global head of digital, retail banking and wealth management at HSBC bank, the answer to this crucial question is no. He said in the report, which is titled ‘Human Advantage: The Power of People’:
+Josh Bottomley, thinks the answer to this question is no. He said in the report, which is titled ‘Human Advantage: The Power of People’:

 “Many of the roles and job titles of tomorrow are unknown to us today… One thing is certain, however – artificial intelligence will not replace human intelligence… Blending the best technology with the power of people will be the difference between good and great when it comes to customer experience.”Josh Bottomley – Global Head of Digital, Retail Banking and Wealth Management at HSBC